qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_dxf2shape_converter.rst

 Using the Plugin
 ----------------

 #.
-Start QGIS, load the Dxf2Shape plugin in the Plugin Manager (see Section
+Start |qg|, load the Dxf2Shape plugin in the Plugin Manager (see Section
    :ref:`load_core_plugin`) and click on the |dxf2shp_converter| :sup:`Dxf2Shape
-   Converter` icon which appears in the QGIS toolbar menu.
+   Converter` icon which appears in the |qg| toolbar menu.
 The Dxf2Shape plugin dialog appears as shown in Figure_dxf2shape_1_.
 #.
 Enter input DXF file, a name for the output Shapefile and the Shapefile type.
 #.
 Enable the |checkbox| :guilabel:`Export text labels` checkbox if you want